Navigating the New Era of Income ETFs: The Rise of Option Income Strategies

 1. The Derivatives Rule: The Derivatives Rule, officially known as Rule 18f-4 under the Investment Company Act of 1940, was adopted by the SEC in October 2020 and became effective on August 19, 2022.
 This rule allowed for the use of single-security ETFs, enabling funds to offer products that harvest the volatility of a single stock.
 Additionally, the rule permitted the use of leveraged ETFs, which potentially can substantially enhance returns.
 Notable examples of option income ETFs that have successfully applied this rule include:

-• YieldMax TSLA Option Income Strategy ETF (TSLY) launched in November 2022 and was the first ETF to implement income generation on a single stock.
+• YieldMax TSLA Option Income Strategy ETF (TSLY) launched in November 2022 and was the first ETF to implement covered-call strategies on a single stock.
 TSLY received ~ $1billion in net flows over its first year of inception.

-• Defiance Nasdaq 100 Enhanced Options Income ETF (QQQY) was the first put-write ETF using single day options to seek enhanced yield for investors that get paid monthly.
+• Defiance Nasdaq 100 Enhanced Options Income ETF (QQQY) was the first put-write ETF using daily options to seek enhanced yield for investors.

 • REX FANG & Innovation Equity Premium Income ETF (FEPI) is an innovative option income ETF that combines FANG+ tech stock exposure and income from a covered-call ETF.